Ban Jelačić Square: Modern square

+The present-day square features buildings belonging to different architectural styles ranging from classicism, secession, and modernism.
+Many of them have antique façades which require renovation.
+This makes them a common target for advertisers, who cover the construction work with large posters.
 The 1987 Summer Universiade (World University Games) was held in Zagreb.
 The city used the event to renovate and revitalize the city.
 The square was repaved with stone blocks and made part of the downtown pedestrian zone.
 A part of the Medveščak stream, which had been running under the sewers since 1898, was uncovered by some workers in the area.
 This part formed the Manduševac fountain that was also covered in 1898.

 On 11 October 1990, during the breakup of Yugoslavia and after 1990 elections in Croatia, Jelačić's historic role had again been considered positive and the statue was returned to the square but on the north portion facing the south.
 The name of the square was again changed to be named after Josip Jelačić.

 Jelačić Square is the most common meeting place for people in Zagreb.
 Being a part of the pedestrian zone, it is inaccessible by car, but it is the main hub for trams.
 ZET tram lines 1, 6, 11, 12, 13, 14, 17 traverse it by day, and 31, 32 and 34 by night.

-The present-day square features buildings belonging to different architectural styles ranging from classicism, secession, and modernism.
-Many of them have antique façades which require renovation.
-This makes them a common target for advertisers, who cover the construction work with large posters.

 The square features the Manduševac fountain located in its eastern part.
 The square is adorned with Christmas trees and lights during Advent.